Hoyos del Espino

-Hoyos del Espino is a municipality located in the province of Ávila, Castile and León, Spain.
-According to the 2011 census (INE), the municipality has a population of 444 inhabitants.
-The area is located at an elevation of 1,484 m above sea level.
+Hoyos del Espino is a municipality located in the province of Ávila, Castile and León, Spain.The area is located at an elevation of 1,484 m above sea level.

-The village holds the music festival "Músicos en la naturaleza" (Musicians in nature), where world-known artists like Sting, Bob Dylan or Deep Purple have performed since the first edition, which took place in 2006.
+The village hosts the music festival "Músicos en la naturaleza" (Musicians in nature), where world-renowned artists including Sting, Bob Dylan and Deep Purple have performed since the first edition in 2006.